Top Temples & Places of Worship in Mumbai

 Sitting on an islet just off the coast, the Haji Ali Dargah is one of Mumbai’s most recognisable landmarks.
 A long causeway connects it to the mainland, and at high tide the path can be submerged, so timing your visit around the tide is essential.

-- Best time to visit: During low tide; check tide timings before you go.
+- Best time to visit: during low tide; check tide timings before you go.
 Thursday and Friday evenings are spiritually significant but very busy.

-- Getting there: Closest to Mahalaxmi station; combine with the Mahalakshmi Temple nearby.
+- Getting there: closest to Mahalaxmi station; combine with the Mahalakshmi Temple nearby.

 Jama Masjid, Crawford Market area

-In the bustling heart of the old city near Crawford Market, the Jama Masjid (also called Juma Masjid) is a historic congregational mosque with a distinctive layout built over a water tank.
-It is a working mosque at the centre of a lively wholesale market district, so a visit here pairs naturally with exploring the surrounding lanes.
+In the bustling heart of the old city near Crawford Market, the Jama Masjid (also Juma Masjid) is a historic congregational mosque with a distinctive layout built over a water tank.
+It is a working mosque at the centre of a lively wholesale market district, so a visit pairs naturally with exploring the surrounding lanes.

-- Getting there: Near CSMT (Chhatrapati Shivaji Maharaj Terminus); walkable through the market area.
+- Getting there: near CSMT (Chhatrapati Shivaji Maharaj Terminus); walkable through the market area.

 Churches with history and calm